humtum-platform/HumtumDocumentation/security-poke.md

 ## Create the Security Poke electron app
 * Read the [overview](https://auth0.com/blog/securing-electron-applications-with-openid-connect-and-oauth-2/#Electron-Overview) about Electron.
+* The source code for this example is [https://github.com/humtum-platform/HumtumNodeExample/tree/master/security-poke]

 ### Register Security Poke client application
 * First, you need to register a client ID using humtum-platform OIDC dynamic client registration endpoint, for example